-The Maryland Comprehensive Assessment Program (MCAP) is the umbrella for annual statewide assessments in English Language Arts/Literacy, Mathematics, and Science.
+The Maryland Comprehensive Assessment Program (MCAP) is the umbrella for annual statewide assessments in English Language Arts/Literacy, Mathematics, Science, and Social Studies.
 The MCAP assessments can be administered in either computer-based (CBT) or paper-based (PBT) format.

-The English Language Arts/Literacy (ELA/L) assessments will focus on reading and understanding literature and informational text, as well as writing effectively when analyzing texts.
+The English Language Arts/Literacy (ELA/L) assessment will focus on reading and understanding literature and informational text, as well as writing effectively when analyzing texts.